danintel/sawtooth-faq/validator.rst

 I start the validator, but it's stuck at this message: ``Waiting for transaction processor (sawtooth_settings, 1.0)``
 ---------------------------------
-The Sawtooth Settings TP is mandatory.
+The Sawtooth Settings TP is mandatory for all Sawtooth nodes--even if you don't add or change any settings.
 You probably want to also start the TP for your desired application.
-To start the Settings TP, type:
-``sudo -u sawtooth settings-tp -v``
+To start the Settings TP, type: ``sudo -u sawtooth settings-tp -v``

 Can I change Sawtooth settings after genesis?
 -------------------------------